Chair

 Rilka Warbanoff

-Well known as a cook, teacher, entrepreneur, author and radio personality, Rilka Warbanoff started her career in her family’s business, winning the South Australian Tourism Award in 1982.
+Rilka started her career in the family business, winning the South Australian Tourism Award in 1982.
 She later established an executive placement business, acting as a global corporate head-hunter and twice being named a finalist in the prestigious Telstra Business Woman of the Year Awards.
-She was the voice of culinary culture on the Drive program on 774 ABC Melbourne before returning to Adelaide where she published Rilka’s Feasts in 2012.
-She is a former presenter on Adelaide’s FIVEaa radio station and is currently one of The Hospital Research Foundation’s board members.
+From the age of 16, Rilka has been involved in the community and has had a diverse set of interests from multiculturalism through to medical research, international aid and tourism.

 Board Member